 - Keep on holding the throttle and use your shifter to shift to the next gear on the cassette ie gear 2.

-- Hold the throttle to max for 10 to 15 seconds again, listening for any abnormal sounds or sights coming from your drivetrain.
+- Hold the throttle to the max for 10 to 15 seconds again, listening for any abnormal sounds or sights coming from your drivetrain.
 If there are take note.

 - Downshift to the next gear and continue holding the throttle at max for 10 to 15 seconds listening for abnormalities.
 Repeat the process of shifting, holding the throttle at max and observing your bike’s drivetrain for the rest of the gears.